LionelxLynch/Mandarin-Flashcard-App/README.md

 ## Description

 The Mandarin Flashcard Application is a web-based tool designed to help users learn Mandarin characters through interactive flashcards.
-This application is developed by Lionel Lynch.

 The backend of the application is built with Spring Boot and Java, providing a robust and efficient foundation for handling data and business logic.
 The frontend is developed using HTML, CSS, and JavaScript, ensuring an intuitive and user-friendly experience.